zkhr/blog/panels/blog-023-feed.md

 [rfc 4287](https://www.ietf.org/rfc/rfc4287.txt).

 It's auto-generated using the same scripts I use for generating this
-<span class="link" data-x="3" data-y="-2">hilbert curve</span> journal itself,
+<a class="link" data-x="3" data-y="-2">hilbert curve</a> journal itself, so it
-so it should stay up to date with the latest 20 entries.
+should stay up to date with the latest 20 entries.

 And at least at time of writing this entry, it is
 [a valid Atom 1.0 feed](https://validator.w3.org/feed/check.cgi?url=https%3A%2F%2Fari.blumenthal.dev%2Frss).